NOTIOMYSTIDAE (1 species)

 Extinct.
 Res formerly Chatham Is (Chatham, Pitt, Mangere).

-Megalurulus mariei New Caledonia Grassbird
+Megalurulus mariei New Caledonia Thicketbird

 Res New Caledonia (Grande Terre).

-M. whitneyi Vanuatu (Guadalcanal) Thicketbird
+M. whitneyi Santo Thicketbird

-M. w. whitneyi Res Vanuatu (Espiritu Santo).
+Res Vanuatu (Espiritu Santo).

-M. w. turipavae Res Solomon Is (Guadalcanal).
+Res Solomon Is (Guadalcanal).

 M. llaneae Bougainville Thicketbird